ankitects/anki-manual/src/platform/linux/installing.md

 ## Qt5 vs. Qt6

 Recent Anki versions come in separate Qt5 and Qt6 variants.
-Each version has some advantages and disadvantages.
+The Qt6 version is recommended for most users.

 Advantages of the Qt6 version: